Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph: Introduction

 \section{Introduction}

-A \textit{GKM manifold} is by definition an equivariantly formal manifold $M^{2m}$ of real dimension $2m$ with an action of a compact torus $T^n:=(S^1)^n$ such that the equivariant $1$-skeleton of $M$ (that is, the collection of orbits of dimension 0 or 1 in the orbit space of $M$) has dimension $2$.
-This class of manifolds was introduced in \cite{GKM}.
-In \cite{GKM}, the $T$-equivariant cohomology ring of $M$ was described in terms of the corresponding graph with the fixed point data of the torus action.
-In \cite{GZ}, a GKM-graph was introduced as an abstract graph with labels on edges by vectors from the lattice $\Z^n$ in the dual of Lie algebra of $T^{n}$ satisfying some natural properties shared by those of GKM-manifolds.
+A \textit{GKM manifold} is defined as an equivariantly formal manifold $M^{2m}$ equipped with an action of a compact torus $T^n:=(S^1)^n$.
+This action satisfies the condition that the set of $0$ and $1$-dimensional orbits forms the structure of a graph.
+This particular class of manifolds was originally introduced by Goresky-Kottwitz-MacPherson in \cite{GKM}.
+In \cite{GKM}, they provide a detailed description of the $T$-equivariant cohomology ring of $M$ using the associated graph.
+Furthermore, by Guillemin-Zara in \cite{GZ}, the concept of a GKM graph is introduced as an abstract graph with edges labeled by vectors in the dual of Lie algebra of $T^{n}$.
+These labeled graphs have certain inherent properties that are analogous to those observed in GKM manifolds.

-Various properties of GKM manifolds can be studied in terms of the corresponding GKM-graphs.
-For instance, in \cite{GZ}, the equivariant cohomology and some notions from symplectic geometry were translated into the combinatorial languages of GKM graphs.
-GKM graphs were applied to geometry of GKM manifolds in \cite{GKZ, GHZ, Ku19}.
-In addition, some properties of abstract GKM graphs were studied in \cite{FIM, MMP, S}.
-In \cite{HP}, toric hyperK${\rm\ddot{a}}$hler manifolds with the residual circle actions were studied.
-Note that the GKM graphs are not defined from the usual quarter-dimensional torus actions on toric hyperK${\rm\ddot{a}}$hler manifolds in general, because of the lack of the pairwise linearly independence condition (of tangential weights around fixed points).
-In \cite{KU}, the notion of a GKM graph with legs (non-compact edges) was introduced.
-The GKM graph with legs was associated in \cite{KU} to any torus action from \cite{HP}.